Edaphosaurus: Etymology

 The name Edaphosaurus, meant as "pavement lizard", is often translated inaccurately as "earth lizard", "ground lizard", or "foundation lizard" on the basis of other meanings for the Greek edaphos, such as "soil, earth, ground, land, base" used in Neo-Latin scientific nomenclature (edaphology).
 However, older names in paleontology, such as Edaphodon Buckland, 1838 "pavement tooth" (a fossil fish), match Cope's clearly intended meaning "pavement" for Greek edaphos in reference to the animal's teeth.

 Description and paleobiology

 Size comparison of some species of Edaphosaurus.

 Edaphosaurus species measured from 0.5 to 3.5 m in length and weighed over 300 kg (660 lb).
+E. boanerges is estimated at 2.5-3 m & 93 kg in weight.
+E. cruciger is estimated at 3 m in length & 150 kg in weight.
+E. novomexicanus is estimated at 2.5 m in length & 60 kg in weight.
+E. pogonias is 3.5 m in length and 200 kg in weight.
 In keeping with its tiny head, the cervical vertebrae are reduced in length, while the dorsal vertebrae are massive, the tail is deep, the limbs are short and robust, and the ribs form a wide ribcage.
 Like most herbivores, Edaphosaurus would have had a capacious gut and symbiotic bacteria to aid in the breakdown of cellulose and other indigestible plant material.
 Like its more famous relative Dimetrodon, Edaphosaurus had a sail-like fin that was supported by bones of the vertebral column.
 Edaphosaurus differs from Dimetrodon in having cross-bars on the spines that supported its fin.